iExpr/iExpr.Core/README.md

 + You can use **iExpr.Core** to define your own expression types by creating different operations.
 + Also you can use it to *"create"* a simple programming language.

-    > PS: this will be possible in next version.
+    > PS: this is possible in [iExpr.Expr.Program](https://github.com/iExpr/iExpr.Exprs) v0.5.0 based on iExpr.Core v0.5.2.

 # Install